santeri13/Yolo-assigment/README.md

 When the application works, the user can connect to the application and guess the right number with a bet on it.
 If the user guesses the number, he receives a message about his win and his bet back with a winnings of 9.9 times the stake.
 Results of the match will be shown to all users connected to it, as well as the guess number.

 Application consists of:

-1)Two constructions, bet which person place and win result of the bet, which includes information about the winner's result.
+1. Two constructions, bet which person place and win result of the bet, which includes information about the winner's result.
-2)backend code for calculating the results of the match
+2. Backend code for calculating the results of the match
-3) configuration of WebSocket without using STOMP 4)validator to check if the received data from the user is right 5)tests to check the proper work of the application (unit test, integration test, rtp)
+3. Configuration of WebSocket without using STOMP
+4. Validator to check if the received data from the user is right
+5. Tests to check the proper work of the application (unit test, integration test, rtp)

 ### Constructures
 Bet structure parameters: